 Promoting good digital practices to incorporate new routines every 21 days.
-It involves an online training itinerary with tips and advice on how to harness digital tools for personal and digital tools for personal and collaborative use.
+It involves an online training itinerary with tips and advice on how to harness digital tools for personal and collaborative use.
 Short 2- to 4-minute videos, with clear and concise guidance on how to go digital within 21 days.